codemacabre/codemacabre-com/src/writing/to-read.md

 - ![Unmasking AI](/images/posts/unmasking-ai.jpg) <p>[Unmasking AI](https://www.waterstones.com/book/9780593241837) by Joy Buolamwini</p> {.card}

 ### The shelf
-Audiobooks, ebooks and physical books I've not yet finished.
+These are the audiobooks, ebooks and physical books I've not yet finished.

 - [A People's Guide to Capitalism](https://bookshop.org/books/8204446) by Hadas Thier
 - [Abolish Silicon Valley](https://bookshop.org/books/10333690) by Wendy Liu
 - [The Age of Surveillance Capitalism](https://bookshop.org/book/9781781256855) by Shoshanna Zuboff